Environmental art: Challenging traditional sculptural forms

-The growth of environmental art as a "movement" began in the late 1960s and early 1970s.
-In its early phases it was most associated with sculpture—especially Site-specific art, Land art and Arte povera—having arisen out of mounting criticism of traditional sculptural forms and practices that were increasingly seen as outmoded and potentially out of harmony with the natural environment.
+The growth of environmental art as an art movement began in the late 1960s and early 1970s.
+In its early phases, it was most associated with sculpture—especially Site-specific art, Land art and Arte povera—having arisen out of mounting criticism of traditional sculptural forms and practices that were increasingly seen as outmoded and potentially out of harmony with the natural environment.

-In October 1968, Robert Smithson organized an exhibition at Dwan Gallery in New York titled “Earthworks.”
+In October 1968, Robert Smithson organized an exhibition at Dwan Gallery in New York City, which was titled “Earthworks.”
 The works in the show posed an explicit challenge to conventional notions of exhibition and sales, in that they were either too large or too unwieldy to be collected; most were represented only by photographs, further emphasizing their resistance to acquisition.
-For these artists escaping the confines of the gallery and modernist theory was achieved by leaving the cities and going out into the desert.
+For these artists, escaping the confines of the gallery and modernist theory was achieved by leaving the cities and going out into the desert.

 ”They were not depicting the landscape, but engaging it; their art was not simply of the landscape, but in it as well.”
-This shift in the late 1960s and 1970s represents an avant garde notion of sculpture, the landscape and our relationship with it.
+This shift in the late 1960s and 1970s represents an avant-garde notion of sculpture, the landscape, and our relationship with it.
 The work challenged the conventional means to create sculpture, but also defied more elite modes of art dissemination and exhibition, such as the Dwan Gallery show mentioned earlier.
-This shift opened up a new space and in doing so expanded the ways in which work was documented and conceptualized.
+This shift opened up a new space and, in doing so, expanded how work was documented and conceptualized.